Skip to main content

 Kushida Shrine

-Historic Shinto shrine famous for its giant festival floats and as the starting point of the Hakata Gion Yamakasa festival
+Historic Shinto shrine in nearby Hakata, famous for its connection to the Hakata Gion Yamakasa festival

 Tips & Advice